nergmada/planning-wiki/docs/reference/planners/Gamer/main.md

 ---
 layout: default
 #Check me
-title: Freelunch
+title: Gamer
 parent: Planners
 #And Me
-permalink: /ref/planners/freelunch
+permalink: /ref/planners/gamer
 #And me
-nav_order: 35
+nav_order: 36
 ---
 # The Freelunch Planning System

 Page Contributors: {% git_author %}

-{% planner_tag IPC2014 Satisfycing %}
+{% planner_tag IPC2008 Optimising %}

 Planner Quality: -

-Year Published: 2014
+Year Published: 2008

-Paper: {% paper_link IPC 2014 Booklet ipcbooklets/2014 43 %} [ Balyo, T. ]
+Paper: {% paper_link GAMER: Bridging Planning and General Game Playing with Symbolic Search planners/gamer 1 %} [ Edelkamp, S. Kissmann, P. ]

-Preceded By: Fast Downward [Link Needed]
+Preceded By: -

-Freelunch is an open-source planning system written in Java.
-It takes input in the multivalued SAS+ format, which can be obtained from PDDL by the Fast Downward translation tool.
-Freelunch also provides a Java API to makeits use in Java applications convenient.
-The philosophy of Freelunch is to first find a plan of arbitrary quality and then improve it using post planning optimization techniques.
-Several algorithms are implemented in Freelunch, many of them are based on translation of planning problems into satisfiability (SAT) and using a SAT solver.
+Gamer solves domain-independent action planning problems cost optimally with Binary Decision Diagrams.

 ## Support

-Freelunch has not been tested with eviscerator yet.
-Freelunch is designed for classical domains and so most likely does not support temporal numeric planning.
+Gamer has not been tested with eviscerator yet.
+Gamer is designed for classical domains and so most likely does not support temporal numeric planning.

-## Downloading and Compiling Delfi
+## Downloading and Compiling Gamer

-Source code for Freelunch can be found in a [Zip](https://helios.hud.ac.uk/scommv/IPC-14/repo_planners/seq-sat.zip) of submissions from IPC 2014
+Source code for Gamer can be found in a [Zip](http://icaps-conference.org/ipc2008/deterministic/data/planners/seq-opt-gamer.tar.bz2) from IPC 2008